youngdjn/sierra-dendro/README.md

 Note that compiling analysis-ready data requires some large files that are too big to sync to GitHub.
 These go in the "data/non-synced" folder of the repo (which you have to create after you clone the repo).
 They are stored [on Box here](https://ucdavis.box.com/s/3j6dnkzjuyhi3vrarfye81apbbf2ezzi).

 The above text documents the data that is already prepared for analysis.
 Here are details on the scripts that process the raw data (also in the repo) into the analysis-ready data.
-Scripts are in the folder  Data prep scripts should be run in the following order:
+Scripts should be run in the following order:

 **Process field-based plot data** (scripts in "scripts/plot-tree/"")